 As it turns out, she referred to her mom’s incorrect posting of an innocuous question like, “How are you?”
-The digitally incompetent mom unwittingly created a social media atrocity posting on the timeline rather than in a message or some such stupid thing.
+The digitally incompetent mother unwittingly created a social media atrocity by posting on the timeline rather than in a message or some such stupid thing.

 Many more frustrating incidents and age pejoratives came from twenty-something Millennials over the next year, forcing avoidance of Millennials in a desire to not argue or listen to ageist nonsense.
-Some time passed, and with much thinking and reading, a sense of the generational difference developed.
+Time passed, and with much thinking and reading, a sense of the generational difference developed.

-There’s a lot of myth surrounding the Millennial such as being entitled, lazy, and even some positive myths like technological adeptness.
-Looking at a generation in this way is no different than screaming at an older generation, “Ok, Boomer!”
-For an entitled, lazy generation, many Millennials work crap jobs, have heavy student loans, and struggle with all the same problems of every other generation as well as dealing with an ever rapidly changing world.
-Millennials might also understand the workings of social media and readily use technology but “use” is a far cry from “technological skill.”
+Myths surround the Millennial such as being entitled, lazy, and even some positive myths, like technological proficiency.
+Viewing a generation this way is no different than screaming, “Ok, Boomer!”
+For an entitled, lazy generation, many Millennials work crap jobs, have heavy student loans, and struggle with all the same problems of every other generation, as well as dealing with an ever-rapidly changing world.
+Millennials might also understand the workings of social media and readily use technology, but “use” is a far cry from “technological skill.”
 Biases aside, the one glaring difference between Millennials and all other generations is their entrenchment in technology.